 One example of a business impact is an example that our champion at Safeway Albertsons describes, where after Safeway was acquired by Albertsons, they’d been sort of pioneers of digital loyalty and engagement and there was a move to kind of stop that in its tracks and switch to just mailing people big books of coupons instead of customizing deals for you based on your buying behavior.
 They talk about getting a 30x ROI on the dollars they spent on Alation by basically proving the value of their program and maximizing their relationship with their customers.

 But the stories that are even more exciting to me than just business impacts in dollars and cents is when we can leave a positive impact on people’s lives with data.
-There are a few examples of that.
+There’s a few examples of that.
 Munich Reinsurance had some coverage in Forbes about the way that they used Alation, and other data tools to be able to help people get back on their feet more quickly after earthquakes and other natural disasters.

-Similarly, there was a piece in the Wall Street Journal about how Pfizer is able to create diagnostics and treatments for rare diseases where it wouldn’t have been a good ROI to even invest in those if they didn’t get that increased efficiency and analytics from Alation and other data tools.
+Similarly there was a piece in the Wall Street Journal about how Pfizer is able to create diagnostics and treatments for rare diseases where it wouldn’t have been a good ROI to even invest in those if they didn’t get that increased efficiency and analytics from Alation and other data tools.

 John: So, it’s not just one little vertical.
 It’s kind of I mean, data is, horizontally scalable.
 It’s not like one industry’s going to leverage Alation.

 Aaron: Absolutely.
 So, I mentioned just now insurance, and healthcare, and retail.
 We’re also in tech.
 We’re in basically every vertical you can imagine and even multiple sectors.
 I’ve been focusing on industry, but there’s another case study you can read about at the City of San Diego where they’re doing an open data initiative, enabling people to figure out everything from where parking is easiest or hardest, to anything else.